conoro/ytpodders/README.md

 * 2016-05-02 - V1.0.0 - Initial release
 * 2016-05-11 - V1.1.0 - Replaced SQLite/sqlx with BoltDB/storm for data store.
 Added simple build script for Windows.
 * 2016-08-10 - V1.1.1 - Quick hack to handle filenames with non-ascii characters due to youtube-dl oddness.
+* 2016-08-11 - V1.1.2 - Updated to latest version of youtube-dl to handle download errors on some videos

 ## Notes to self on Systemd, Caddy and YTPodders